Lee Hae-in (figure skater): 2025–2026 season: Milano Cortina Olympics

-Lee began the season by competing on the 2025–26 ISU Challenger Series, placing seventh at the 2025 CS Kinoshita Group Cup, winning gold at the 2025 CS Denis Ten Memorial Challenge, and winning bronze at the 2025 CS Trialeti Trophy.
+Lee began the season by competing on the 2025–26 Challenger Series, placing seventh at the 2025 CS Kinoshita Group Cup, winning gold at the 2025 CS Denis Ten Memorial Challenge, and winning bronze at the 2025 CS Trialeti Trophy.
+She then competed on the 2025–26 Grand Prix series, placing ninth at the 2025 Cup of China and eighth at 2025 Skate America.
+The week after the latter event, Lee competed at the annual South Korean Ranking Competition, finishing in fifth place, and was subsequently named to the 2026 Four Continents team.